Looking for parks to walk your dog? Here are 17, including a hidden gem where you can let your pet off lead.

 A small park bordering Chambers Gully and Cleland Conservation Park, Greenhill Recreation Park has rewarding views over the Adelaide Plains.

 Totness Recreation Park is a hidden gem.
 The trails are easy to walk and includes a boardwalk and space for picnics at the water’s edge.

 15. Morialta Conservation Park

 Take your pooch on a family picnic at Morialta Conservation Park and sit back while the kids explore Adelaide’s biggest nature playground.
 Dogs are only allowed in the Morialta picnic area and along Morialta Falls Road to the Morialta Falls car park.

 16. Mount George Conservation Park

 A popular park for bushwalkers and birdwatchers, Mount George Conservation Park boasts superb views of the surrounding hills.
 Your dog is welcome within the recreation zone between Mount George Road and Cox Creek.

 Last but not least is Blackwood Forest Recreation Park.
 As long as your dog remains under effective control its welcome to explore this park off lead.
 There are plenty of paths to follow and some great historical buildings to discover.

 Visited a national park with your dog lately?
 Leave a comment below and share your experiences, tips, photos and recommendations for other dog owners.
 For more info about dogs in national parks, go to the national parks website.

-This story was originally posted in November 2015 and has been updated with current information.
+This story was originally posted in November 2015.